real-numbers/RepData_PeerAssessment1/PA1_template.md

 The histogram is only slightly changed compared to the first one.

-Just for further comparison, I also compared the statistics and did another time series plot.
+Just for further comparison, I also compared the statistics.

 ```r